The Monterays: History

-At this point Landry and Forrest departed (both joined the military) and were replaced by Dan Elliott (née Rubado) (lead vocals) and Dave Moziak (rhythm guitar) (ex-The Dimensions) and drummer Dave Usiatynski (Tommy Forrest took up the lead vocal duties for another popular Syracuse band The Saint and the Sinners also featuring guitarist Ron Lauback).
-This is the version of The Monterays that created the most buzz around New York State.
-Things seemed to be looking up, Dan Leonard booked them into various clubs and live functions (scoring a major coup by getting the band an opening slot on the Beach Boys concert at the Syracuse War Memorial in July 1966.
+At this point Landry and Forrest departed (both joined the military) and were replaced by Dan Elliott (née Rubado) (lead vocals) and Dave Moziak (rhythm guitar) (ex-The Dimensions) and drummer Dave Usiatynski (Tommy Forrest took up the lead vocal duties for another Syracuse band The Saint and the Sinners also featuring guitarist Ron Lauback).
+This is the version of the Monterays that created the most buzz around New York State.
+Things seemed to be looking up, Dan Leonard booked them into various clubs and live functions (scoring a major coup by getting the band an opening slot on the Beach Boys concert at the Syracuse War Memorial in July 1966).

-The third single "Very Last Day"/"You Belong To My Heart" (Sahara Rec. #118) was released in late 1966 and sold about as well the last one.

-The Monterays scored another coup by wooing away keyboardist George Day from The Saint and the Sinners just in time to record their fourth single "If Wishes Were Horses"/"Conquistador".
-The single was recorded again at Riposo Studios, produced by Dan Leonard and the A side featured Thomas Bacon on French Horn.
-Released on the tiny Buff Records label, "If Wishes Were Horses" (Buff # 323681) took off regionally, and The Monterays soon found themselves on A&M Records's radar.
+The third single "Very Last Day" / "You Belong To My Heart" (Sahara Rec.
+118) was released in late 1966 and sold about as well the last one.
+The Monterays scored another coup by wooing away keyboardist George Day from The Saint and the Sinners just in time to record their fourth single "If Wishes Were Horses" / "Conquistador".
+The single was recorded again at Riposo Studios, produced by Dan Leonard and the A side featured Thomas Bacon on French horn.
+Released on the tiny Buff Records label, "If Wishes Were Horses" (Buff 323681) took off regionally, and the Monterays soon found themselves on A&M Records's radar.
 A&M ultimately passed, preferring to sign the band Procol Harum instead ("Conquistador" was written by Procol Harum members Brooker/Reid but recorded by The Monterays first).
-Without the promotional support of a major label, "If Wishes were Horses" peaked at ##88 on the Cashbox charts in October 1968.
+Without the promotional support of a major label, "If Wishes were Horses" peaked at No. 88 on the Cashbox chart in October 1968.

-By this time, The Monterays (Elliott/Abert/Moziak/Wisnewski/Usiatynski/Day) were now a seven piece, with Tommy Forrest returning on vocals.
-Unfortunately, family and outside interests began to tear the band apart, and The Monterays split in 1969.
+By this time, the Monterays (Elliott/Abert/Moziak/Wisnewski/Usiatynski/Day) were now a seven piece, with Tommy Forrest returning on vocals.
+Family and outside interests began to tear the band apart, and The Monterays split in 1969.
 Dan Elliott resurfaced with the rock band Wilksbury Brigade, before joining The Glenn Miller Orchestra in 1973.
-A year later, he joined The Belmonts (of Dion and the Belmonts fame).
+A year later, he joined The Belmonts.
 George Day opened Dayson Studios, recording many top Upstate New York musicians from 1970 to 1987.
-George Day also became involved with Ron Wray who curated the Syracuse area artists rock and roll album series in the 1970s and '80s.
-Tommy Forrest remained active as well, fronting local act The Seven into the early 70s.
+George Day also became involved with Ron Wray who curated the Syracuse area artists rock and roll album series in the 1970s and 1980s.
+Tommy Forrest remained active as well, fronting local act The Seven into the early 1970s.